 What to expect from your doctor

-Your doctor is likely to ask you a number of questions.
+Your health care provider is likely to ask you a few questions.
 Being ready to answer them may free up time to go over any points you want to spend more time on.
-Your doctor may ask:
+Your health care provider might ask:

 - What are your symptoms, and when did you first notice them?